 If a child protection or safeguarding issue arises then the Child Protection and Safeguarding Policy must be followed.
-If any misuse appears to involve illegal activity the SWGfL flow chart (Appendix A) is consulted and followed, the sections on reporting the incident to the police and the preservation of evidence.
+If any misuse appears to involve illegal activity the SWGfL flow chart (Appendix A) is consulted and followed.
 Illegal activity would include: